oktadev/okta-blog/_source/_posts/2020-10-08-okta-spring-security-feature-flags.md

 SplitFactory splitFactory = SplitFactoryBuilder.build(splitApiKey, config);
 ```

-Let’s set up a new template called `home-beta.html` (It’s mostly copypasta from the original template and should be located in: `src/main/resources/templates`):
+Let's set up a new template called `home-beta.html` (It's mostly copypasta from the original template and should be located in: `src/main/resources/templates`):

 ```html
 <html xmlns:th="http://www.w3.org/1999/xhtml">